Network Centrality and Clustering

 However, we can make good approximations, which we’ll look at now.

-To do so, we’ll return to using linear algebra for graphs, and introduce spectral graph theory.
+To do so, we’ll introduce spectral graph theory.

 Spectral Graph Theory